Umer282Irshad/RISCV_5Stage/README.md

 The processor includes support for Control and Status Registers (CSR) for managing system control and status.
 It allows privileged instructions to access and modify CSR values.

 Interrupt and Exception Handling
 The processor implements interrupt and exception handling mechanisms to gracefully handle unexpected events or requests.
-It includes mechanisms for handling external interrupts and exceptions raised during the execution of instructions
+It includes mechanisms for handling external interrupts and exceptions raised during the execution of instructions.